chimauwah/aws-websocket-demo-java/README.md

 Connect to the WebSocket API with WebSocket URL using [wscat](https://github.com/websockets/wscat) or a browser library.

-Connect and disconnect and send messages back and forth and verify the Lambdas are being called by checking the Cloudwatch logs.
+Connect, disconnect and send messages back and forth as you normally would with Websockets and verify the Lambdas are being called by checking the Cloudwatch logs.
+You can test the backend send message Lambda in the console by configuring a test event using any valid JSON as input.

 ### Testing Lambda Locally